happycube/ld-decode/README.md

 Sadly however at stock without any modifications CX Cards proform slightly worse then a DomesdayDuplicator with about a 3db signal to noise difference, and its internal digital gain can affect captures drastically.

-Currently the CX23883-39 based white variant cards have been consistently lower noise, these have also been easily upgraded to 40msps 8-bit with a drop-in crystal upgrade for use with formats like LaserDisc, but at stock with external amplification they are quite optimal for VHS & HiFi, but higher bandwidth formats like SVHS & ED Beta can benifit from crystal upgrades.
+Currently the CX23883-39 based white variant cards have been consistently lower noise, these have also been easily upgraded to 40msps 8-bit with a drop-in crystal upgrade for use with formats like LaserDisc, but at stock with external amplification they are quite optimal for VHS & HiFi, but higher bandwidth formats like SVHS & ED Beta can benifit from crystal upgrades and can also be used with external timing for syncronised capture of Video+HiFi+Linear signals.

 # Deployment of Capture Hardware